Causes and symptoms of driving tired and how to beat it

 They urge you to remember that you can’t fight sleep.

-Fatigue has a huge impact on your driving and can affect your ability to drive safely, similar to the effect of drink driving.
-Research shows that being awake for 17 hours has the same affect on your driving ability as a BAC (blood alcohol concentration) of 0.05.
-Going without sleep for 24 hours has the same affect as a BAC of 0.1, double the legal limit.
+Fatigue has a huge impact on your driving and can affect your ability to drive safely, similar to the effect of drunk driving.
+Research shows that being awake for 17 hours has the same effect on your driving ability as a BAC (blood alcohol concentration) of 0.05.
+Going without sleep for 24 hours has the same effect as a BAC of 0.1, double the legal limit.